 Skin rashes are one of the most common reasons people visit a dermatologist.
-There are numerous types of rashes with many different causes.
-Skin rashes may be caused by an allergic reaction (contact dermatitis); medications; plants; infection or disease; or an ingredient in cosmetics, lotions, soaps, etc.
+There are many different types of rashes that can occur for a variety of reasons, including an allergic reaction, medications, plants, infection or disease.

 A rash is characterized by a change in the texture or color of your skin: